m1n0s/m1n0s.github.io/README.md

 ## Intro

-There is test task for JS course by [Kottans](http://kottans.org/).
+There is a test task for JS course by [Kottans](http://kottans.org/).

 You can see requirements [here](https://docs.google.com/document/d/15UzM6jsXQ8sAB8IQCvKZnDVXukcAL878Q36VqcITi3Y/edit).

-My goal at this task was that if it is JS course - then I must show how my js-ninja-sword is powerful and elegant.
-So I decide to use only plain JavaScript with only one external lib - [handlebarsjs](http://handlebarsjs.com).
+As it is JS course, my goal at this task is to represent how my js-skill-sword is powerful and elegant.
+So I decided to use only plain JavaScript with only one external lib - [handlebarsjs](http://handlebarsjs.com).
 Also I used Twitter Bootstrap Grid for responsive.
-And this app work perfect in up to date Google Chrome, so I didn't use any polifylls or js translators and other same things.
+This app works perfect in up to date Google Chrome, so I didn't use any polifylls, js translators and other same things.

 ## Getting Started

 To run this app:
-* Go to [m1n0s.github.io](http://m1n0s.github.io/) or open index.html in Google Chrome
+* Go to [m1n0s.github.io](http://m1n0s.github.io/) or open `index.html` in Google Chrome
 * Enjoy my work

 ## Features

-* At start you choose ammount of pokemons by 1 request
+* At start you should choose amount of pokemons by 1 request
-* Click on card and you will see details about current pokemon
+* Click on any card and you will see details about current pokemon
 * There are up to 2 types at each pokemon.
 Clicking on them will start filtering.
-* When filter types more then one - it will show switch toggle to choose filter rule. `all` is equivalent `AND` and `any` => `OR`.
+* When filter types are more than one - a switch toggle will be shown to choose filter rule. `all` is equivalent `AND` and `any` => `OR`.
-* If you already enable filtering and decide to load more: filters will disable, and can't enable while new data isn't received.
-(That's feature, not bug)
+* If filtering is already enabled and you decide to load more, filters will be disabled, and can't be enable while new data isn't received.
+(That's a feature, not bug)

 ## TODO
-#### What I can do now, but don't have time.
+#### What I can do more, but don't have enough time.

-- [ ] All DOM variables pack into one object
+- [ ] Pack all DOM variables into one object
-- [ ] Mix visible poke cards
+- [ ] Mix visible pokemon cards
-- [ ] Go to top button
+- [ ] Add `Go to top` button
-- [ ] Animate filterings (not sure)
+- [ ] Animate filtering (not sure)
 - [ ] Visualise data on detail card (use progress bars or etc)
-- [ ] Always visible filters
+- [ ] Make filters always visible

 ## Creator

 I`m Leo Hrabovetskyi.
 Junior Front-end developer at ProgForce Ukraine.
-I want to improve my JS skills with help of cool Kottans guys, whom I see always at conferences and meetups.
+I want to improve my JS skills with help of cool Kottans guys, whom I always meet at conferences and meetups.

 [linkedin] (ua.linkedin.com/in/leohrabovetskyi)
 [facebook] (facebook.com/leontii.hrabovetskyi)